 You can only edit shapes which are in the programmer; if you fire a cue with a shape in it, the shape will not show up in the list of editable shapes.
-To get the shape into the programmer you need to use the Include function (see section 7.3.4 on page 162).
+To get the shape into the programmer you need to use the Include function (see section 8.3.4 on page 206).

-If more than one shape is running in the programmer, you can select which one is connected to the control wheels using Shape option [Edit].
+Once the cue is loaded into the programmer using Include, if more than one shape is running in the programmer, you can select which one is connected to the control wheels using Shape option [Edit].

 - 1> If you are not in the Shape menu, press [Shapes and Effects] then [Shape Generator] at the top menu. - 2> Press [Edit]. - 3> Press [Select shape] - 4> By the softkeys is a list of the currently running shapes. - 5> Press a softkey to make the shape active.
-The active shape is highlighted. - 6> Press Enter to get back to the Shape Generator menu. - If you applied the same shape several times to different fixtures, you can change each copy of the shape independently.
+The active shape is highlighted. - 6> Press <Enter> to get back to the Shape Generator menu. - If you applied the same shape several times to different fixtures, you can change each copy of the shape independently.